Why crankcase blow-by is harder to filter than you think

 |---|---|

-| Media type | Borosilicate glass-fibre with acid-resistant binder systems.
+| Media type | Borosilicate glass-fibre with acid-resistant binder.
 Avoid cellulose-based media in high-soot or acidic conditions. |

-| Soot-holding capacity | Progressive-density depth media with graduated pore structure provides higher dirt-holding capacity than uniform-density elements. |
+| Soot-holding capacity | Progressive-density depth media with graduated pore structure provides higher capacity than uniform elements. |

-| Drainage characteristics | Coalesced oil must drain freely under operating conditions.
-Elements must be oriented correctly, and housing drain connections must be sized adequately. |
+| Drainage | Coalesced oil must drain freely.
+Correct element orientation and adequately sized housing drain connections are essential. |

-| Temperature resistance | Crankcase blow-by temperatures can reach 120–150 °C in turbocharged engines.
-Element materials and adhesives must tolerate sustained thermal exposure. |
+| Temperature resistance | Blow-by can reach 120–150 °C in turbocharged engines.
+All materials must tolerate sustained thermal exposure. |

-| Chemical compatibility | Resistance to acidic condensates (pH 2–4), hydrocarbon solvents, and degraded lubricating oil.
-Check media, end-caps, and seals. |
+| Chemical compatibility | Resistance to pH 2–4 condensates, hydrocarbon solvents, and degraded lubricating oil. |

-| Housing back-pressure | CCV systems are particularly sensitive to restriction.
-A clean-element pressure drop that is too high leaves insufficient margin for soot loading before the service limit is reached. |
+| Housing back-pressure | CCV systems are very sensitive to restriction.
+Low clean-element ΔP leaves margin for soot loading. |

 System design best practices